scvalex/ltc/docs/final.md

 types which have \texttt{Read} instances, but that covers all the types in the standard libraries, and the compiler can generate the instances automatically for any user defined types.
-So, for the purpose of the discussion, we assume that all types have \texttt{Read}
+So, for the purpose of the discussion, we pretend that all types have
-instances.}.
+\texttt{Read} instances.}.
 This effectively throws type safety out the window, as can be seen from the following simple example:

 ~~~~ {.sourceCode}
 λ > let n = 42 :: Int